Archives by Year: 2008 | 2009 | 2010 | 2011 | 2012 | 2013 | 2014 | 2015 | 2016 | 2017 | 2018 | 2019 | 2020 | 2021 | 2022 | 2023 | 2024

 I remember my whole family hugging on our front lawn.

-I remember going to an Italian restaurant that Saturday night with my mom and dad, brother, aunt and uncles to celebrate my dad's life.
+I remember going to an Italian restaurant a few days later with my mom and dad, brother, aunt and uncles to celebrate my dad's life.

 I remember thinking how many families were not as lucky as we were.

-I remember him telling us that he helped direct traffic as people evacuated the building, amidst the carnage, and left shortly before it all came crashing down because he was looking for me.
+I remember him telling us that he helped direct traffic as people evacuated the building, amidst the carnage of bodies, and left shortly before it all came crashing down, all because he was looking for me.

-I remember the profound sorrow, fear and anger.
+I remember bone-deep and profound sorrow, fear and anger.

-I remember the surge of patriotism that united us all.
+I remember the massive surge of patriotism that united us all as Americans.

-I remember returning to work the following Tuesday.
+I remember struggling to return to work the following Tuesday.

-I remember seeing the missing person posters that hung all over Hoboken.
+I remember all the makeshift missing person posters stapled to every pole in Hoboken.

-I remember riding a ferry boat to cross the Hudson River because the PATH station no longer existed.
+I remember riding a ferry boat to cross the Hudson River because an entire PATH train station no longer existed.

-I remember the boat being packed but completely silent, as my eyes welled up with tears.
+I remember this massive boat being jam-packed but completely silent, as tears flowed down my face.

-I remember stepping onto Pier 11 in NYC alone and seeing armed guards and a giant military tank.
+I remember stepping onto Pier 11 in NYC surrounded by crowds feeling totally alone and seeing armed guards and a giant military tank.

-I remember seeing the face of my sweet boss through the crowd because my mom called and asked him to meet me at the boat to walk me to work on Water Street.
+I remember my relief at seeing the face of my sweet boss through the crowd because my mom called and asked him to meet me at the boat to walk me to work on Water Street.

-I remember the awful smell of death that still hung in the air and stung my nose.
+I remember the sick, awful smell of death that still hung in the air and stung my nose.

-I remember the soot that still covered every surface like a blanket.
+I remember the gray soot that still coated every surface like a blanket.

-I remember feeling like a zombie.
+I remember feeling like an absolute zombie.

-I remember slowly hearing familiar names trickle in of people I knew, lives tragically lost...
+I remember slowly hearing familiar names trickle in, people I knew who's lives were tragically lost...

 Brett Bailey, Billy Micciulli, Chris Dunne, Christopher Slattery, Ian Schneider, Jonathan Capello, Michele Du Berry, Paul Bristow, and Marc Murolo.